 It isn't unusual to find that the Saturday morning project group can become a monthly event and that people start to become real friends and look forward to what would be considered just hard work if they had to do it by themselves.

 Success leads to more success, and confidence leads to more confidence.
 As you have successes, try to tell the world.
 In this day and age, this might mean simply telling Twitter or Facebook, as well as calling the traditional media in advance what you're planning to do.

 Help the kids think about starting a business.
 Start one yourself, if you're so inclined.

 You'll find that there are many ways that your community can improve a neighborhood.

-There are many pages on this website that may be relevant to your question, so go back to the home page and do a search for some words that may describe what is concerning you about your community.
+There are many pages on this website that may be relevant to your question, so go back to almost any page on our website and do a search for some words that may describe what is concerning you about your community.
+Or see a convenient list of our pages broadly applicable to neighborhoods.
 Good luck to you.